-Despite the setbacks of three destructive cyclones in the regions of BAGC operations plus the impact of the Covid 19 pandemic – the programme has been able to record some striking results that have had positive impacts on both farmers and their families as well as for our commercial partners, Yara, Bayer and K2 Seeds.
+Despite the setbacks of three destructive cyclones in the regions of BAGC operations plus the impact of the Covid 19 pandemic – the programme has been able to record some striking results that have had positive impacts on both farmers and their families as well as agro-dealers and our commercial partners.

 Productivity and financial viability

 2021 saw the programme working with 19 farmer associations involving nearly 1,000 households.
 This number was lower than targets due to several irrigation schemes still requiring rehabilitation particularly around the Buzi schemes.
 However, two new irrigation schemes at Chiringanzou and 7 Abril 2 were brought back into operation allowed the project to increase farmer crop volumes on a further 700 ha of irrigable land.